National Immunisation Programme

 Meningococcal disease is a disease caused by a bacterium, the meningococcus.
 There are several types of this bacterium.
 Types A, B, C, W and Y are the best known.
 You can carry the meningococcus in your nose and you do not necessarily become ill from it.
 The bacterium is transmitted from one person to another by air, by coughing and sneezing, or by direct contact (kissing).
 Vaccination against types A, C , W and Y have been included in the National Immunisation Programme.

-Cervical cancer is caused by HPV.
 HPV is the abbreviation for human papilloma virus.
 There are many different HPV viruses.
 Types 16 and 18 are the most dangerous and cause 70% of the cases of cervical cancer.
+Also, HPV infections may cause cancer of the vagina, vulva, penis, anus and the back of the throat.
 HPV is highly contagious and very common.
-Approximately 8 out of 10 women who have sex have had an HPV infection at some time in their life.
-HPV contamination leads to the (pre-stages of) cervical cancer in only 1 out of 100 women.
-Approximately 700 women in the Netherlands develop cervical cancer each year and 200 women die from it.
-Since 2009, girls who are 13 receive 2 vaccinations against HPV.
+Since 2022, both boys and girls who turn 10 receive 2 vaccinations against HPV.

 Pneumococcal disease is caused by bacteria.
 There are many different pneumococci.
 Many people carry pneumococci and do not become ill.
 You can infect each another by sneezing, coughing or kissing, even if you are not ill yourself.
 Pneumococci can cause a middle ear infection, sinusitis and bronchitis, but can also lead to severe pneumonia, meningitis or blood poisoning.
 You can die from these severe forms.
 Babies receive 3 vaccinations against pneumococcal disease before their first birthday.